Gabriel-olimpio/war-card-game/README.md

 ## About the App

-Simple war card game mande for practice swift basic topics
+Simple war card game made for practice swift basic topics

 ## Demo